dex3r/GPT-Codemaster/Readme.md

 ## FAQ

 ### Does it work?
 Sometimes, and only for small projects with small files, like this one.
-The limitation right now is the token length for LLMs.
+The biggest limitation right now is the token length for LLMs.

 ### Does it _really_ work?
 It's used for development in this repository.
 Check out the exmaple Pull Requests [here](https://github.com/dex3r/GPT-Codemaster/pulls?q=is%3Apr+label%3A%22GPT-Codemaster+example%22+)